GSA/digitalgov.gov/content/events/2021/02/2021-02-17-how-can-chatbots-improve-customer-experience.md

 While there are many things we can do to improve their experience, chatbots are a must-have in our customer experience strategy.

-Join this event, hosted by the Web Content Managers Community, learn more about chatbots and hear from a cross-agency panel about how they have used chatbots and other virtual assistants to improve customer experience.
+Join this event, hosted by the Web Content Managers Community, to learn more about chatbots and hear from a cross-agency panel about how they have used chatbots and other virtual assistants to improve customer experience.

 We’ll kick off the event with a live demo of an agency’s chatbot followed by a panel discussion and Q&A.